What is smart TV? Best smart TVs for 2020

 Unlike Samsung TVs, LG's models also benefit from Freeview Play.
 This software combines catch-up TV features with the electronic programme guide, so you can see what shows are coming up and what you might've missed from one menu.

-Just like Samsung, LG offers two types of remote control - a standard version and one known as the 'Magic' remote, with a moveable cursor on screen for clicking on apps and icons.
-It's great for smart-TV functions, but it's only included free on the pricier TVs, otherwise you'll have to buy it separately.
-The vast majority of LG's 2018 support the Magic remote.
+Just like Samsung, LG offers two types of remote control – a standard version and one known as the 'Magic' remote, with a moveable cursor on screen for clicking on apps and icons.
+It's great for smart-TV functions and where it was previously only included free on the pricier TVs, the vast majority of LG's 2019 support the Magic remote and we expect the 2020 range will too.

-LG's 2018 lineup of TVs are smarter than ever thanks to ThinQ software.
-This tech lets you control other ThinQ compatible LG appliances from your TV.
+LG's ThinQ software lets you control other ThinQ compatible LG appliances from your TV.
 With the right devices, you could get alerts on your TV when the washing machine had finished its cycle, or when the timer was done on your oven.
-Voice commands will be more advanced on the 2018 TVs, too.
-You'll be able to search for content with specific actors and directors and the TVs will be better at recommending content based on these searches.
+Voice commands continue to get more advanced on the.
+You can search for content with specific actors and directors and the TVs recommends content based on these searches.
 Only the Magic remote has the built-in microphone for voice control.

 Browse our latest LG TV reviews.